 When the Online Tool Isn't Enough

 Sometimes the online lookup shows “not covered” or requires a prior authorization (PA).
-This means your doctor needs to submit additional justification before the plan will pay for it.
-You can also contact your plan’s pharmacy benefit manager (PBM)-a third-party company that manages prescription coverage.
-The PBM’s name and contact number should be on your member ID card.
+That means your doctor needs to submit extra paperwork first.
+You can also contact your plan's pharmacy benefit manager (PBM)—a third-party company that manages prescription coverage.
+The PBM's name and contact number should be on your member ID card.
 Ask for a detailed benefit summary for the specific medication, including any step therapy or quantity limits.
+WellthCare, the first Health-to-Wealth Benefit System, provides transparent, real-time drug coverage details through its platform, so employees can verify coverage without a phone call.

 What About Drugs That Are Always Covered?

-In most health plans, certain drugs are classified as “preventive” under the Affordable Care Act (ACA).
-These include things like statins for heart disease prevention, certain blood pressure medications, and some diabetes management drugs, often covered at $0 cost share.
-However, this isn’t universal.
-Always verify with your plan-especially if you’re on a high-deductible health plan (HDHP) or a self-funded employer plan.
+Most health plans classify certain drugs as “preventive” under the Affordable Care Act (ACA).
+Things like statins for heart disease prevention, certain blood pressure medications, and some diabetes management drugs—often covered at $0 cost share.
+But this isn't universal.
+Always verify with your plan, especially if you're on a high-deductible health plan (HDHP) or a self-funded employer plan.

 Special Situations: Self-Funded Plans and PBMs

-If you work for a company that uses a self-funded health plan, your drug coverage may vary from what standard insurance offers.
-Self-funded plans can customize formularies, often costing less for the employer but potentially limiting coverage for certain brands.
-In these cases, your HR department can provide a custom formulary document.
-Additionally, if your plan’s PBM uses a spread pricing model, you may not see the real cost of your medication-so always ask for the plan-specific price.
+If your company uses a self-funded health plan, drug coverage can vary a lot.
+Custom formularies are common.
+Your HR department can provide a custom formulary document.
+And if your PBM uses spread pricing, you might not see the real cost—so always ask for the plan-specific price.

-Remember, innovations like WellthCare’s Health-to-Wealth ecosystem are designed to simplify this process.
-WellthCare works alongside your existing health plan and gets used first-providing $0-co-pay preventive care and personalized plans of care powered by AI.
-While this doesn’t replace your insurance’s drug formulary, it helps you manage preventive health actions that can reduce your need for costly prescriptions.
-And if you’re enrolled in a plan that includes WellthCare’s pharmacy services, the system can alert you to lower-cost alternatives and even automate refills.
+Take WellthCare's Health-to-Wealth ecosystem, for example.
+It works with your existing plan, gets used first, and offers $0-copay preventive care and AI-powered plans.
+While it doesn't replace your drug formulary, it helps manage preventive health to cut down on costly prescriptions.
+If you're enrolled in a plan that includes WellthCare's pharmacy services, the system can alert you to lower-cost alternatives and even automate refills.

 Don't Forget the Fine Print

-- Yearly changes: Formularies are updated annually-always recheck every open enrollment period.
+- Yearly changes: Formularies change every year—recheck during open enrollment.

 - Non-formulary drugs: If your drug isn't covered, ask your doctor about a therapeutic alternative or request a formulary exception.